Horsley Woodhouse: Carnival

 Each year in July the village hosts a carnival with a parade of floats from the Medical Centre to the showground at the Sitwell Recreation Ground.
 A prize, the Twins Cup, is awarded to the best float each year.
 The winner in 2010 was the Pirate Ship created by the Stainsby Avenue residents.
 The prize was split in 2011 between the Stainsby Avenue residents' Circus float, and the Pre-School's Royal Wedding float.
 The carnival showground features rides and sideshows and is also the venue for the Amber Valley Marching Bands Contest.
-The winning band at the 2010 competition was the Derby Midshipmen.